 Kresge is providing guarantees and tax credit backstops for these core P-20 projects.
 Guarantees allow philanthropy and other social impact investors to further leverage capital, by offering project lenders a guarantee of repayment through a pledge on the guarantor's balance sheet if a project does not meet expected returns.
 In addition, these finance tools also strengthened governance and ongoing alignment between the parties, through a shared understanding of contracts, loan and operating agreements.
+Additional financing support was provided by PNC Bank and several community development entities (CDEs) that provided support for the New Markets Tax Credits and Historic Tax Credits transactions.
+With Barton Malow, a local construction firm, serving as its construction management and implementation partner, the P-20 partners were able to address challenges both in the financing and construction of the project, ensuring that the renovations were delivered on time, and to exemplary quality.
 Describing Kresge's experience with providing guarantees, Seybert says, "We were doing guarantees before, but not to this level and exposure at Marygrove.
 An 8-digit [financial value] guarantee was rare."
 Because Kresge was deeply committed to the success of the project, guarantees emerged as "a very efficient way for us to generate significant leverage," thereby bringing more stakeholders to the table, while preserving cash resources.
-Seybert acknowledges that this resulted in a complicated financing scheme, between lines of credit with banks, individual project finances, and a new nonprofit to manage these long-term.
+Seybert acknowledges that this resulted in a complicated financing structure, between lines of credit with banks, individual project finances, and a new nonprofit to manage these long-term.
 However, the complicated structure was feasible with Kresge's close involvement and deep understanding of the projects, and its ability to coalesce many stakeholders around a long-term vision, a feature Seybert points out is unique to the role of philanthropy.